joblisttoday/data/readme.md

 automatically by Gitlab.

-Defined in the file `./gitlab-ci.yml`, each time a change is made to the branch `master` of this repo, a new version of the site is built by gohugo (see `./gitlab-ci.yml`), and deployed to the related gitlab page.
+Defined in the file `./gitlab-ci.yml`, each time a change is made to the branch `main` of this repo, a new version of the site is built by gohugo (see `./gitlab-ci.yml`), and deployed to the related gitlab page.